While in a conversation, play First Letter, Last Letter, an active listening exercise.

 YOU: “Ready for the truth?
 It’s because you’re such a great leader.”

-Not only can this keep you entertained in a boring conversation, it actually improves your listening skills.
+Not only can this keep you entertained in a boring conversation, it actually improves your active listening skills.
 So often we listen just long enough to get an idea of what the other person is talking about and then we start to prepare our response, while they are still talking.

 This is “listening to respond.”
 Instead, it’s better to “listen to understand” where you’re really trying to comprehend everything the person is communicating.